scyrych/BotW-BetterVR/README.md

 4. Double-click on `BetterVR LAUNCH CEMU IN VR.bat` to start Cemu.
 This'll install the graphic pack automatically to the right folder.

 5. Go to `Options`-> `Graphic packs`-> `The Legend of Zelda: Breath of the Wild` and make sure that the graphic pack named `BetterVR` is enabled.
    This is ALSO where you can change any VR settings like the first/third-person mode etc.
    **You'll also want to enable the FPS++ graphic pack, or else the game will crash!**
+   **While you're inside the graphic packs menu, make sure that you've clicked on the Download Community Graphic Packs button to update your graphic packs!**
    **You can't change the BetterVR options while you're in-game.**

 6. For an enjoyable experience you should change some other graphic packs in this same window too:
    - `Graphics` graphic pack: Use any (non-ultrawide!) resolution of 1440p (2k) or higher for clarity.
 Also change anti-aliasing to Nvidia FXAA.